 What is one of your favorite traditions at Christmas?
 Here one of the many is baking cookies.
 They are delicious and always a treat for us and for guests!
-Peppermint cookies are a great way to bring in the holidays with the flavor of the season.
+Peppermint cookies are a twist on a sugar cookie and a great way to bring in the holidays with the flavor of the season.

 These are easy to make and you control the flavor with how much you put in.
 This is how we enjoy them and we even have a family member here who didn't want to try them because they don't like peppermint.
 He ate more then he would like to admit haha!
 Still cannot get him to try the peppermint whipped cream tho.